ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The following networking components are ordered:
 *  10 Gbps dual public and private network uplinks.
 *  Three VLANs (Virtual LANs) - one public and two private.
+* (NSX-T only) One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
+This network is deployed as a sample routing topology, which you can modify, build on, or remove.
 *  (NSX-V only) One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
 You can also add security zones by attaching extra VXLANs to new logical interfaces on the DLR.
-* (NSX-T only) One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
-This is deployed as a sample routing topology, which you can modify, build on, or remove.
-*  VMware NSX Edge Services Gateways (two for NSX-V and four for NSX-T):
+*  VMware NSX Edge Services Gateways (four for NSX-T and two for NSX-V):
   * One secure management services VMware NSX Edge Services Gateway (ESG) for outbound HTTPS management traffic, which is deployed by IBM as part of the management networking typology.
 This ESG is used by the IBM management VMs to communicate with specific external IBM management components that are related to automation.
 For more information, see [Configuring your network to use the customer-managed ESG](/docs/vmwaresolutions?topic=vmwaresolutions-vc_esg_config).

     This ESG is named **mgmt-nsx-edge**, it's not accessible to you and you can't use it.
 If you modify it, you might not be able to manage the vCenter Server instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 In addition, by using a firewall or disabling the ESG communications to the external IBM management components might cause {{site.data.keyword.vmwaresolutions_short}} to become unusable.